yakazimir/kyler-website/content/home/teaching.md

-- **Paper accepted at NeurIPS 2025** Our work on [**Language Modeling by Language Models**](https://github.com/yakazimir/esslli_2024_llm_programming) (*research agents for autonomous machine learning reseearch*) was accepted as a spolight paper.
+- **Paper accepted at NeurIPS 2025** Our work on [**Language Modeling by Language Models**](https://github.com/yakazimir/esslli_2024_llm_programming) (*research agents for autonomous machine learning research*) was accepted as a spolight paper.